 Yorkshire is known to many as “God’s Own County”, a fact which residents of Yorkshire happily boast about both inside and outside the county.
-Residents of Sheffield, however, go even further, and like to consider themselves to be living in God’s city.
-However, there are some aspects of Sheffield which aren’t just unholy, but appear to be borderline Satanic.
-This is because Sheffield has a long and well-documented history of paranormal activity, some of it pretty run-of-the-mill, but some of it deeply disturbing.
+Residents of Sheffield, however, go even further and like to consider themselves to be living in God’s city.
+However, there are some aspects of Sheffield which aren’t just unholy but appear to be borderline Satanic.
+This is because Sheffield has a long and well-documented history of paranormal activity, some of it pretty run-of-the-mill, but some deeply disturbing.

-Kicking things off is the Stocksbridge Bypass, the only bypass in the world which travellers may be tempted to bypass.
-Millions of pounds were spent during the construction of the bypass and many of the workers who were brought in to assist in the building opted to sleep on site for the duration of the project.
+Kicking things off is the Stocksbridge Bypass, the only bypass in the world that travellers may be tempted to bypass.
+Millions of pounds were spent during the construction of the bypass, and many of the workers who were brought in to assist in the building opted to sleep on-site for the duration of the project.

-The workmen repeatedly reported hearing the sound of children laughing in the dead of night, but were unable to find the cause of the noise despite frequent investigations.
+The workmen repeatedly reported hearing the sound of children laughing in the dead of night but could not find the cause of the noise despite frequent investigations.
 Shortly after this, a group of children began appearing seemingly from out of nowhere.
-The juveniles were witnessed dancing in a circle around a pylon near the bypass, but would disappear upon realising they were being watched.
+The juveniles were witnessed dancing in a circle around a pylon near the bypass but would disappear upon realising they were being watched.

 Since that night, hundreds of motorists have reported encountering hooded, monk-like figures on the Stocksbridge Bypass, making it one of the most haunted stretches of road in the world.

 The Old Queen’s Head public house on Pond Hill Sheffield is located inside the oldest domestic building in the entire city.
-Throughout its history, the building has been home to a number of affluent members of society, including the Earl of Shrewsbury.
+The building has been home to many affluent members of society, including the Earl of Shrewsbury.
 Though the Old Queen’s Head pub was originally opened in the building next to the home, it eventually expanded to the property in the 1800s.

-Sometime, shortly after work was done on the pub, a pint began mysteriously appearing on bar at the end of the night.
-For a couple of nights in a row, the landlord blamed this on his staff failing to clean up properly, but all insisted that the pint had not been there when they were preparing the pub for closure.
-In an attempt to figure out which one of his regulars was leaving the pint behind night after night, the landlord tested the drink only to discover that it was not any beverage he served in his bar.
-His interest peaked, the landlord decided to leave the pint on the bar and returned the next morning to find that it had been drunk.
-Determined to figure out what was going on, he set up a CCTV camera, but was dismayed to find the phantom pint never appeared again.
+To figure out which one of his regulars was leaving the pint behind night after night, the landlord tested the drink only to discover that it was not any beverage he served in his bar.
+His interest peaked, and the landlord decided to leave the pint on the bar and returned the next morning to find that it had been drunk.
+Determined to figure out what was going on, he set up a CCTV camera but was dismayed that the phantom pint never appeared again.

 3. Carbrook Hall

 Mosborough Hall Hotel is an extraordinarily beautiful hotel located on Sheffield High Street and is a popular choice for young couples looking for a venue to host their fairytale wedding.
-However, some of the stories which have come out of the hotel could more easily have been written by Stephen King than Hans Christian Andersen.
+However, some of the stories that came out of the hotel could more easily have been written by Stephen King than Hans Christian Andersen.